 Cover the pan tightly with a lid and steam Batata Poha for a minute or two on a low heat.

-This method softens the poha.
+This method softens the rice flakes.
 Turn off the heat and keep the lid covered on the pan for a further 4 to 5 minutes.

 Remove the lid and garnish with chopped coriander leaves and grated fresh coconut.

-Alternatively, once the Batata Poha is done, sprinkle about 1 teaspoon of lemon juice on the poha.
-Mix it with the poha and then garnish it with coconut and coriander leaves.
+Alternatively, once the Batata Poha is done, sprinkle about 1 teaspoon of lemon juice on it and mix.
+Later garnish it with grated coconut (optional) and coriander leaves.

 Serve Batata Poha hot or warm garnished with coriander leaves.
 You can also sprinkle some sev if you like.